Rating scales

 Appearance Anxiety Inventory

-Individuals respond to items on a 5-point Likert Scale (0= not all to 4= all the time) and a total score is obtained by summing all the items (range is 0 to 40).
+Psychometrics: Individuals respond to items on a 5-point Likert Scale (0= not all to 4= all the time) and a total score is obtained by summing all the items (range is 0 to 40).
 The reliable change score is 7 and above.
-Caseness is a score of 19 or above.
+Caseness for BDD is a score of 19 or above.

-Two factors were identified in a clinical sample (Avoidance sub-scale items 1, 3, 5, 7, 9, 10) and Threat Monitoring sub-scale (items 2, 4, 6, 8) (Veale et al, 2014).
+Factor structure: Two factors were identified in a clinical sample (Avoidance sub-scale items 1, 3, 5, 7, 9, 10) and Threat Monitoring sub-scale (items 2, 4, 6, 8) (Veale et al, 2014).
+Three factors were identified in a clinical sample (“threat monitoring”, “camouflaging”, and “avoidance”) (Gumpert et al, 2024).
 One factor was found in a non-clinical sample which will have a reduced variance (Roberts et al, 2018)

-A reduction ≥ 40% on the AAI was the optimal cut-off for treatment response.
+Sensitivity to change: A reduction ≥ 40% on the AAI was the optimal cut-off for treatment response.
 An AAI score ≤13 was the optimal cut-off for full or partial remission (Fygare et al, 2020).
-The scale can be used without my permission so long as you cite the scale in any publication.

 Download the Appearance Anxiety Inventory